 - I. Under the formal resolution procedure, the complaint will be investigated by the Principal, Civil Rights Coordinator or other individual designated by the Principal or Civil Rights Coordinator who has responsibility for seeking and gathering evidence relative to the investigation.
 A formal complaint against an employee who holds a supervisory position shall be investigated by a person who is not subject to that supervisor's authority.
 During the formal resolution procedure: - 1.
 The Complainant shall be provided with an opportunity to be heard and have the opportunity to identify witnesses and other relevant evidence to the investigator. - 2.
-The Respondent shall be provided with an opportunity to be heard as part of the investigation including the opportunity to provide relevant information and identify witnesses for the investigator's consideration. - 3.
+The Respondent will be provided with an opportunity to be heard as part of the investigation including the opportunity to provide relevant information and identify witnesses for the investigator's consideration. - 3.
 The privacy rights of the parties shall be maintained in accordance with applicable state and federal laws. - 4.
 The investigator will keep a written record of the investigation process. - 5.
 The investigation will be completed within twenty (20) school days of the date of receipt of the complaint. - 6.
 The notification of the outcome of the investigation, including, if appropriate, a description of the remedies taken, will be provided to the parties within twenty-five (25) school days of the receipt of the complaint, unless extended for good cause. - 7.
-Nothing in this Procedure will preclude the investigator, in their discretion, from completing the investigation sooner than the time period described above.
+Nothing in this Procedure will preclude the investigator, in his or her discretion, from completing the investigation sooner than the time period described above. - J. Standard of Proof: The investigation shall made factual findings based on a preponderance of the evidence standard.

-- J. Standard of Proof: The investigation shall make factual findings and determinations based on a preponderance of the evidence standard. - K. If the investigator determines that discrimination, harassment, or retaliation has occurred, the School shall take steps to eliminate the discriminatory or harassing environment, which shall include but not be limited to: - 1.
+- K. If the investigator determines that discrimination, harassment or retaliation has occurred, the District shall take steps to eliminate the discriminatory or harassing environment, which shall include but not be limited to: - 1.
 Identifying what steps are necessary to prevent recurrence of any discriminatory behavior, including but not limited to harassment or retaliation, and to correct its discriminatory effects if appropriate; and - 2.
-Informing the Complainant and Respondent or, in the case of minor children, the parties' parent(s)/legal guardian(s), of the results of the investigation (in accordance with applicable state and federal privacy laws) in accordance with the above timelines.
-The notification will include the notice of the opportunity for appeal.
+Informing the Complainant and Respondent of the results of the investigation (in accordance with applicable state and federal privacy laws) in accordance with the above timelines.

-The school or School administration may also refer the offender for disciplinary proceedings to be conducted in accordance with federal and state law.
-Nothing in the Civil Rights Grievance Procedure shall be interpreted as limiting or prohibiting the School's ability to take appropriate disciplinary action against the offender in accordance with the applicable code(s) of conduct or employment contracts or policies, where appropriate, prior to completion of the investigation, in accordance with the due process rights of employees and students, as applicable.
-When informing the parties' parent(s)/legal guardian(s) about the results of the investigation, the school may consider appropriate notification processes when special circumstances may apply (e.g., disclosure of sexual orientation or gender identity/expression).
+The school district administration may also refer the offender for disciplinary procedures to be conducted in accordance with federal and state law.
+Nothing in the Procedure shall be interpreted as limiting or prohibiting the District's ability to take appropriate disciplinary action against the offender in accordance with the applicable code(s) of conduct or employment contracts or policies, where appropriate, prior to completion of the investigation, in accordance with the due process rights of employees and students, as applicable.